LoganRickert/CPP-Manager/README.md

 To use commands outside of `create project`, you need to be anywhere in your project's directory.
 The program will automatically figure out which project you are talking about.

+You can view the GitHub page here: http://loganrickert.github.io/CPP-Manager/

 # Usage

 ## Creating A Project